Kathy Hochul's Success and Achievements in Timeline

 A closer look at the biggest achievements of Kathy Hochul.
 Awards, milestones, and records that define success.

-Kathy Hochul is an American politician and lawyer currently serving as the 57th Governor of New York, a position she has held since 2021.
-As a member of the Democratic Party, her ascent to the governorship marks a historic milestone as she is the first woman to hold that office in New York.
+Kathy Hochul is an American politician and lawyer currently serving as the 57th Governor of New York since 2021.
+As a member of the Democratic Party, she holds the distinction of being the first female governor of New York State.
+Her career has primarily been in public service.

 November 2010: Reelected as Erie County Clerk